yasasvin/findmeadoctor/readme.rst

 Visit  https://healthhelp.000webhostapp.com/ for running demo app

-The porpose of this is to practice a new concept to find a nearby doctor according the symptoms user input.
+The purpose of this is to practice a new concept to find a nearby doctor according the symptoms user input.

 Front End – Medico Bootstrap Template o	Theme Name: Medicio